deividas-strole/it-consulting/README.md

-IT Consulting and Sales Site created by Deividas Strole.
+IT Consulting and Sales Site created by Deividas Strole with JavaScript, HTML, and CSS.